lemonwaysas/ruby-client-directkit-string/README.md

 # requests takes underscored names, and undescored (or camelcased) options, some hash with indifferent access are returned

+# You need to send the IP of your client, to have it available everywhere do :
+  # application_controller

+  before_filter :get_request

+    def get_request
+      $request = request
+    end

 # models/user
   after_create :create_lw_account